MEAT PENS AND FRYERS

 the better.
 I wean mine at eight weeks.

-and get ready for her new litter.
+get ready for her new litter.

-any advice on any health problems, please contact your
+you need any advice on any health problems, please contact your

 veterinarian.
 A clean rabbitry is a healthy rabbitry, and you shouldn't

 business, if practiced correctly.